 What’s the point of an employee engagement survey?
-It’s meant to give you a deep understanding of what drives engagement in your company, and what’s hindering it.
+A successful survey will give you a deep understanding of what drives engagement in your company.
+And, it will also highlight any barriers to communication and connection.
 By finding out what motivates employees to perform at their best and what puts them off, you have some very valuable information at your disposal.
 It’s the holy grail of employee engagement data.
 With this information, you have a good shot at keeping employees satisfied and working productively.

 However, most companies go about collecting this data in the wrong way.
-The annual staff engagement survey is a standard feature of most organisations.
+The annual employee engagement questionnaire is a standard feature of most organisations.
 Hundreds of millions are spent on these annual surveys, but the results fail to match the investment.
-Rarely do you see sweeping changes that have been implemented as a result of the engagement survey.
+Rarely do you see sweeping changes that have been implemented as a result of the employee engagement questions.
 Nor do you see marked improvements in productivity and retention.
 So, what’s going wrong?

 In this blog, we take a closer look at employee engagement surveys.
 Why are they so important?
 Why is the annual survey missing the mark?
 And are there better ways to listen to what your employees have to say?